 Section 2 – Getting a job

 Once you have some basic prerequisites (covered in section 1), it is the time to actually look for a job.
-This section covers various approaches of landing your next job.
+This section covers various approaches to landing your next job.
 Different scenarios are covered such as starting with an internship, switching from QA to development, getting a job with no experience or switching late from a different industry.

 There is some useful information on salary negotiation, the interview process and crafting your resume.
 And of course, how to properly leave your previous job.